HarrietHammond/MechaCar_Statistical_Analysis/README.md

 #### A sample mean of 1496.14 with a p-Value of 0.04.
 The p-Value is lower than the common significance level of 0.05.
 The null hypothesis must be rejected implying this sample mean and the presumed population mean are not statistically different.

 #### Lot 3 obviously had an abnormal situation in the manufacturing/production process that accounted for the results obtained.

+# DELIVERABLE 4

+## Study Design: MechaChar vs Competition

+### Overview

+#### Using R knowledge, a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from manufactures was designed.
+The statistical design has the following:

+•	A metric to be tested
+•	A null hypothesis or an alternative hypothesis
+•	A statistical test to test the hypothesis

+### Result

+#### Metrics

+##### The following metrics will be tested:

+•	Safety Feature Rating: Independent Variable
+•	Current Price (Selling): Dependent Variable
+•	Drive Package : Independent Variable
+•	Engine (Electric, Hybrid, Gasoline / Conventional): Independent Variable
+•	Resale Value: Independent Variable
+•	Average Annual Cost of ownership (Maintenance): Independent Variable
+•	MPG (Gasoline Efficiency): Independent Variable

+#### Hypothesis: Null and Alternative

+##### After determining which factors are key for the MechaCar's genre:
+•	Null Hypothesis: MechaCar is priced correctly based on its performance of key factors for its genre.
+•	Alternative Hypothesis: MechaCar is NOT priced correctly based on performance of key factors for its genre.

+#### Statistical Tests

+#### A multiple linear regression.
+This can establish the factors that have the highest correlation/predictability with the list selling price (dependent variable);    which combination has the greatest impact on price.

+#### Data needed to run the statistical test will be:

+##### Data on MechaCar and its comparable models across several different manufacturers over the last 3 years.
+Data will include:

+•	Comparable models from competitors.

+•	Cars that will be competing with MechaCar head-to-head.

+•	Factors that will determine the relevant selling price.